 Parts of Canada to Visit

-For major stops along the cross-Canada route, you can request a four-day stopover in a destination — this is because the trains only run every four days.
+For major stops along the cross-Canada route, you can request a four-day stopover in a destination — this is because The Canadian train (VIA Rail) only runs every four days.

 Many cross-Canada train trips begin in Vancouver, the perfect jumping-off point for a tour.
 What makes Vancouver so unique is that it's a bustling city surrounded by natural wonders.
 Whether you prefer fine dining and shopping or kayaking and hiking, Vancouver has something to offer everyone.